-Seniors in Canada are making a big difference through volunteerism in their communities.
+Seniors in United States are making a big difference through volunteerism in their communities.
 A national study concluded that 47% of seniors volunteer their time through unpaid community service.
 For many of these seniors, helping others defines who they are in their retirement years.
-Not only are they changing their communities, but they are changing the way we view aging in Canada.
+Not only are they changing their communities, but they are changing the way we view aging in United States.
 These seniors see no end in sight to their community service.

 They study found the following:

 - 1 in 6 senior volunteers say he or she started volunteering at the age of 65 or older